grafana/oss-big-tent-tools/tls-setups/postgres/README.md

 - Password: `password`
 - TLS/SSL Mode: `require`

+## verify-server-cert-ignore-host

+server only allows SSL connections. client verifies the server certificate's certificate chain. it does not verify the hostname in the certificate.

+grafana:

+- Database name: `db`
+- Username: `john`
+- Password: `password`
+- TLS/SSL Mode: `verify-ca`
+- TLS/SSL Root Certificate: paste the content from `certs/ca_server.crt`

 ## verify-server-cert

 server only allows SSL connections. client verifies the server certificate (both the certificate chain, and the hostname in the certificate)